elego/rental-vertical/rental_contract_toll_collect/README/USAGE.rst

 - If the date of the imported toll charge lines match the service period of invoice lines to be created, a new invoice line with the toll product is additionally added for each vehicle product with distance and amount.

+This module is automatically installed when all of the following modules are installed in a database:

+- rental_toll_collect
+- rental_contract_month